 Worm bins seem to be all the rage nowadays, and they certainly come in all shapes and sizes.
 They’re also a lot of fun.

-Worms bins also produce worm leachate (commonly known as worm tea), which can also be used as a fertiliser.
+Worm bins also produce worm leachate (commonly known as worm tea), which can be used as a fertilizer.

 Worm bins are great for processing small amounts of food, but the system does take time, and you’re not going to make huge amounts of compost.
 The worm bins also do require some care and assistance.

 Before buying a worm bin, it’s worth remembering there are thousands of worms in your gardens, and these include compost worms such as the red wriggler.
 These worms are good at getting everywhere, and if you leave your compost long enough they will get in there and seriously improve the quality of your compost – without needing any care and attention.